 Keep reading as I show you how to budget and actually stick to it this time.

-We hit rock bottom one day….
+I hit rock bottom one day….

 Now for that rule #4… and this only applies to married folk – DECIDE YOUR BUDGET TOGETHER.
-When you agree to a budget, you are effectively agreeing how you plan to live your lives together – things you value as a family, what is important and what is not important.
+When you agree to a budget, you are effectively agreeing on how you plan to live your lives together – things you value as a family, what is important and what is not important.
 There will be gives and takes, but do not end your “budget meeting” until you have your pact – next month’s budget.

 Oh, and NEVER stop doing it.
-Years after our very first ‘budget night', it is every bit as important as it was back then.
+Years after our very first ‘budget night,’ it is every bit as important as it was back then.
 Every month, yes EVERY month, we sit down together for our budget night.
 So what does our budget night look like?
 I’ll try my best to break down our philosophy into steps.

 But before I get to these steps, a moment of honesty.
-Your first couple months of budgeting will probably suck.
+Your first couple of months of budgeting will probably suck.
 You will forget things, you will go way over budget in some categories because you were probably overly optimistic.
 It’s ok.
 It will take a few tries to get this process down.
 Just start and decide to stick with it!

-So here we go….Let’s start learning.
+So here we go….Let’s start learning!